adamsan/git-db/README.md

 - `gitdb help` - prints help

  - `gitdb update <repo_id>` - updates git repo in the current directory - used by git hooks

+### Install and initialization

+- #### From Release
+    Java install not needed (TODO: include jre to release bundle)
+    - extract zip to a folder, for example `D:\Java\gitdb`
+    - set GITDB_HOME environment variable with value of the above folder, and add GITDB_HOME to PATH environment variable
+    - run `gitdb init` command, and confirm.
+It can take a long time, (~30 min)
+- #### From Source
+    Required java version: Java 11
+    - clone source code
+    - set GITDB_HOME environment variable to an existing folder, `D:\Java\gitdb` and add GITDB_HOME to PATH environment variable
+    - open up a console and run `gradlew buildAndCopyJar` - this will build the project and copy the jar, and startup scripts to GITDB_HOME
+    - run `gitdb init` command, and confirm.
+It can take a long time, (~30 min)

 ### Screenshots
  <img src="images/gitdb_list.png" width="100%" />